ember-graphql/ember-apollo-client/README.md

 ```

 The mixin will call `_apolloUnsubscribe` on the `model` (if it is set) when the
-route deactivates.
-For now, this only works if your model was resolved directly
+model changes or the route deactivates.
+For now, this only works if your model
-from the apollo service.
-It does not work if your `model` hook returns an
+was resolved directly from the apollo service.
+It does not work if your `model`
-`RSVP.hash` of multiple queries, or something of that sort.
-You'd have to clean
+hook returns an `RSVP.hash` of multiple queries, or something of that sort.
-up manually in that scenario.
+You'd have to clean up manually in that scenario.

 ### Injecting the apollo service into all routes